Combined Bachelor's-Master's Programs

-A structured bachelor's/master's program is a clearly defined curriculum combining an existing University of Maryland (UMD) College Park undergraduate program and an existing master's program at the University of Maryland, offered by the same or by different departments.
+A structured bachelor's/master's program is a clearly defined curriculum combining an existing University of Maryland (UMD) College Park undergraduate program and an existing master's program at UMD College Park, offered by the same or by different departments.
 It is designed for students whose academic performance is exceptional and should be an integrated learning experience rather than merely the completion of a certain number of graduate and undergraduate credits.
 A proposal for such a program should be submitted by the colleges housing the academic programs concerned and requires the approval of the Graduate Council, the Dean of the Graduate School, the Senate PCC Committee, and the President.

 Necessary features of a structured bachelor's/master's program include the following:

 - Specific requirements that speak to the exceptional performance of the students.
 At a minimum, students accepted for the program must be clearly admissible to the graduate program portion.

 - The program should be designed so as not to unduly delay the completion of the bachelor's degree.
 Taking graduate credits should not unduly limit the breadth of the student's experience through premature specialization.
 Where appropriate, graduate courses taken while an undergraduate may substitute for courses required in the undergraduate major program.